 Presque Isle Downs & Casino is a year-round gambling facility for casino and racetrack wagering.
-Presque Isle Downs & Casino is located in Erie, PA, 90 minutes east of Cleveland, 90 minutes west of Buffalo, and two hours north of Pittsburgh.
+Owned by Churchill Downs, Presque Isle is located in Erie, PA, 90 minutes east of Cleveland, 90 minutes west of Buffalo, and two hours north of Pittsburgh.
+The retail BetAmerica sportsbook opened at Presque Isle in the summer of 2019.

-Unlike the other five racinos currently operating in Pennsylvania, all of which existed as a racetrack first, with the casino added later, Presque Isle was a casino first.
+Unlike the other five racinos currently operating in Pennsylvania, all of which existed as a racetrack first with the casino added later, Presque Isle was a casino first.
 The casino opened on Feb.
-28, 2007, and the thoroughbred racetrack known as Presque Isle Downs did not open until September 2, 2007, replacing another previously existing unsuccessful racetrack nearby called Erie Downs.
+28, 2007, and the thoroughbred racetrack with legal PA horse racing known as Presque Isle Downs did not open until September 2, 2007, replacing another previously existing unsuccessful racetrack nearby called Erie Downs.
 Initially, the casino contained slot machines only, but in 2010, following the legalization of table games in Pennsylvania casinos as well, table games were added.

 Presque Isle Casino is a lot smaller than some of the other casinos, with less than 1,600 slot machines and only 42 table games.
 There is also a small poker room.
 Although it is the only casino in the Erie, PA area, it had been losing business in recent years due to competition from Ohio casinos.

 In March 2018, Churchill Downs Inc. brokered a deal to buy Presque Isle Downs.
-It is the Kentucky-based company’s only Pennsylvania casino venture.
+Apart from a management interest in Lady Luck Nemacolin, PI is the Kentucky-based company’s only Pennsylvania casino venture.

 Visitors to Presque Isle Downs & Casino can choose from several restaurants.
 However, the emphasis is definitely on casual rather than high-end dining.